chuckmccullough85/Intermediate-C-Sharp-2155/Labs/oldcombined.md

             out double Salary,
             out double YtdGross, out DateTime HireDate)
 ```
-2. Update *Program.cs* to verify the deconstructors
+2. Update *Program.cs* to verify the deconstructors# xUnit Intro

----
-# xUnit
-# xUnit Intro
 ## Overview
 In this lab, we get started with xUnit.
 Using TDD process, we will define some new capabilities in the *Employee* class.